Privacy Policy – Mobile Applications

 If the mobile application processes the GPS location of the device, it does so either in order to identify anomalies indicating fraudulent behaviour or any other malicious activities, to enable a functionality that is directly connected to the location of the device (e.g. offer of currency calculator with pre-set currency based on the location) or due to the increase of service security in general (e.g. when signing the payments).
 The application user may at any time enable or disable the recording of GPS location of their device.

-When using the application mToken, also the condition of the telephone is being monitored.
-The aim is to protect the client and the Bank from any fraudulent or malicious activities.
-As part of the condition of the telephone, it is recorded and analysed whether other applications have inadequately strong authorisation or whether such incidents are related to them, which could indicate the presence of a fraud or malicious code (e.g. Root/Jailbreak – iOS, Android; Fingerprint – iOS, Android; SMS hijacking – Android; Overlay detection – Android; Emulator detection – Android, Human checks – Android; Debugger detection – Android).
+As part of the control of condition of the telephone, it is recorded and analysed whether other applications have inadequately strong authorisation or whether such incidents are related to them, which could indicate the presence of a fraud or malicious code (e.g. Root/Jailbreak – iOS, Android; Fingerprint – iOS, Android; SMS hijacking – Android; Overlay detection – Android; Emulator detection – Android, Human checks – Android; Debugger detection – Android).

 Apart from that, mobile applications process the login data of the user, identification or authentication credentials, data related to the use of applications and mainly entering commands or instructions in relation to payment functionalities and all generally processed personal data in the banking environment (e.g. account balances, movements, payments, etc.).